ragnarlevi/GTST/ReadMe.md

 <code> pip install GTST </code>

+Note that if one wants to use the WWL kernel then the pot package has to be installed via  <code> pip install pot </code>.

 ## Usage

 We will go thorugh multiple scenariros: The case when the user has it own networkx graphs, when they are estimated from data matricies, using different kernels and using different MMD estimators.